MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/virtual-appointments-active-user-report.md

 |Lobby chat|Communicate with external attendees in the waiting room before an appointment.|
 |On-demand appointments|Service and manage on-demand virtual appointments.|

-Use this report to gain insight into overall activity and usage per feature in your organization.
-This information can help you to analyze trends to drive business decisions.
+Use this report to gain insight into overall user activity and usage per feature in your organization.
+This information can help you analyze trends to drive business decisions.

 ## View the report